Jagadguru Kripaluji Yog: Congregation Centers

-JKYog has 75 congregation centers (as of 2018) all over the world with 50 centers in India, 22 in USA, and 3 in Nepal.
-The centers in USA span across different cities like Dallas, New York, San Francisco Bay Area, Chicago, Connecticut, Denver, Fort Lauderdale, New Jersey, Houston, Los Angeles, Maryland, Phoenix, Morrisville, Tampa, and Pennsylvania.
-The centers in India are located mainly in the states of Odisha, Gujrat, Madhya Pradesh and Delhi.
-The Nepal centers include Kathmandu and Birgunj.
-People regularly meet in the congregation centers to practice bhakti yoga.
+JKYog has 75 congregation centers all over the world with 50 centers in India and 22 in USA.
+People regularly meet in the congregation centers to practice bhakti yog.
 Many centers also conduct regular Bal-Mukund classes for the spiritual upliftment of children.

 Social Service

 JKYog social services include health care for the underprivileged and education for rural youth.
-JKYog has helped establish Jagadguru Kripalu Chikitsalaya, a free hospital in the state of Odisha, India and supports charitable hospitals and educational institutes in Jagadguru Kripalu Parishat, in Mangarh, Kunda, Vrindavan, and Barsana.
-JKYog also supports several charitable initiatives in United States such as Little Hands Big Hearts, and Kids Assisting Kids.
+JKYog has helped establish Jagadguru Kripalu Chikitsalaya, a free hospital in the state of Odisha, India.
+JKYog has also initiated several charitable programs in United States, such as Little Hands Big Hearts, and Kids Assisting Kids.
 Kids Assisting Kids is a JKYog initiative to provide better access to educational resources to homeless kids by distributing free laptops to needy youth.

-World Peace

-JKYog conducted a 24-hour continuous chanting of Hare Rama Mahamantra, for world peace and physical, mental, and spiritual well-being during the coronavirus pandemic.
-The event was coordinated from the Radha Krishna Temple of Dallas premise, with singers participating from around the world, by relay system.

-Bhagavad Gita

-JKYog conducts regular online and live Bhagavad Gita sessions.
-In 2021, JKYog celebrated International Gita Festival from Mar 15th to Mar 21st to spread the wisdom of Bhagavad Gita.